JackySnake/MSA-CRVI/README.md

 Meanwhile, we also publish the raw web link of the video to make the dataset useful.
 It could be access as a excel in the github `CSMV\CSMV_rawLinks.xlsx`.

 The `CSMV-video` folder contains feature representations of the micro-videos.
 Each subfolder is named after a different feature extraction method, and the features for each video are saved as `.npy` files.
 The filenames correspond to the `video_file_id`.
-Currently, features extracted using I3D and VideoMAE methods have been released, with more features, including ResNet, to be released in the future.
+Currently, features extracted using **I3D**（recommend） and R(2+1)D have been released.
+More features will be released in the future.

 #### Structure of the `CSMV-video` folder:
 ```